hphelion/documentation/migration-details.md

 ###Key transition information###

-Before attempted an assisted transition from version 12.12 to 13.5 of the HP Helion Public Cloud software, be sure to keep the following critical pieces of information in mind:
+Before attempting an assisted transition from version 12.12 to 13.5 of the HP Helion Public Cloud, be sure to keep the following critical pieces of information in mind:

-* Review the [For further information](#MoreInfo) section at the bottom of this page to better understand the differences between the version 12.12 and 13.5 Compute environments
+* Review the [For further information](#MoreInfo) section at the bottom of this page to better understand the differences between the version 12.12 and 13.5 Compute environments.
+* Ensure you have activated the Compute 13.5 environment.
-* IP addresses change between the two environments; if you have any DNS entries that point to your current configuration, you must plan to change them after your transition
+* IP addresses cannot be migrated.
+There are separate IP address pools in the two environments; if you have any DNS entries that point to your current configuration, you must plan to change them after your transition.
-* Instances are offline and volumes unavailable during the transition process outlined on this page
+* Block Storage volumes can be moved from the 12.12 environment to the US West 13.5 environment.
+They will appear in the same Availability Zone in 13.5 as they did in 12.12; so if you have a volume in US West 12.12 AZ-1, it will be moved to US West 13.5 AZ-1.
+* Block Storage volumes cannot be moved to the US East 13.5 environment; you will need to manually transfer that data using rsync or sFTP.
+* Block Storage volumes will need to be in Available status in order to be moved.
+* Once moved, the volumes will no longer be unavailable in the 12.12 environment.
+* Persistent instances, because they use volumes for their root partitions,  will need to be terminated so the volumes can be migrated.
-* For each instance image, you need to determine if you want to move a snapshot of the root partition of that instance to version 13.5, or if you prefer to just create a new instance.
+* Instance snapshots can be copied from the 12.12 environment to the 13.5 environment.
+For each Compute instance, you need to determine if you want to move a snapshot of the root partition of that instance to version 13.5, or if you prefer to just create a new instance.

 ## Taking a snapshot of an ephemeral instance ## {#Snapshot}

 The first step in preparing your data for migration to version 13.5 is to use the [Images screen](/mc/compute/images/) of the [Management Console](/mc/) (MC) to take a snapshot of your instance.

-Using an image snapshot can make migration easier, but but may not be suitable for all transitions.
+Using an image snapshot can make migration easier, but may not be suitable for all transitions.
 An instance snapshot includes only the root partition; ephemeral or additional disk space is not stored in a snapshot.
 If you use ephemeral storage, you must [manually transition this data](/migration-overview#Ephemeral/).

 If you have questions on which process is best for your situation, contact your support engineer to determine what method is best for you rather than performing [self-migration](/migration-overview) using tools such as rsync, SCP, and other similar tools.